solo-studios/nyx/README.md

             // Option that tells the compiler if and how to report issues on all public API declarations without explicit visibility or return type.
             // Defaults to ExplicitApiMode.Disabled
             explicitApi = ExplicitApiMode.Strict
-            explicitApi() // alternative that sets the explicit api mode to strict explicitApiWarning() // alternative that sets the explicit api mode to warning
+            withExplicitApi() // Alternative that sets the explicit api mode to strict withExplicitApiWarning() // Alternative that sets the explicit api mode to warning

             // Enables/disables the 'warnings as errors' feature for the kotlin compiler
             // Inherited from compile.warningsAsErrors
             warningsAsErrors = true
+            withWarningsAsErrors() // Alternative that sets it to true

             // If all kotlin compiler warnings should be suppressed
             // Inherited from compile.suppressWarnings
             suppressWarnings = true
+            withSuppressWarnings() // Alternative that sets it to true

             // The jvm toolchain version to use
             // Note: this uses gradle toolchains: https://docs.gradle.org/current/userguide/toolchains.html